 There is a time-out to hide it if the page stays open.

 When a password is generated to a user, the will receive a confirmation email.
 And they will be forced to change the generated password on the first login.

 Whenever a password is changed, the user will receive an email informing them about it.

 Activities option allows you to view, add and edit the user activities.
 Basically, from here you can do anything the user can do in the activities listing page, allowing you to update their activities for them eg after a phonecall catch-up.

-User logs show a list of actions done by the user, e.g. user logins attempt, export and exports, attempts to access restricted areas etc.
+User logs show a list of actions done by the user, e.g. user logins attempt, import and exports, attempts to access restricted areas etc.